Gas Turbines/Technical Support Engineer, Air New Zealand

 “For me, this experience sparked a strong passion for engineering practices, and I became eager to take on the challenge of building my understanding and dive deeper into the mechanical engineering field.”

 He soon realised that AUT would be the right university to study engineering.

 “When I was on the hunt for a university that checks all the boxes, it became clear that AUT has a fast growing, good reputation.
 Coming from a small rural school, at first I found the transition to AUT a bit daunting, but I was quickly won over by the overall approach and atmosphere of AUT.”

 His AUT experience had many highlights, says Danny who graduated in August 2019.

 “My advice to future students would be to make the most of being at AUT and its vast range of technology.
-Be proactive and push through the hard times; never fear to leap at opportunities.”
+Be proactive and push through the hard times; and never fear to leap at opportunities.”

 In his career now, he constantly draws on skills he developed through his studies.

 “AUT has given me the ability to think outside the box.
 I leverage the technical knowledge I’ve gained to tackle challenging issues that I face at work.
 Studying engineering is challenging but rewarding.
 The knowledge that you gain not only provides a strong foundation to support your career, but it also equips you with a powerful toolset for everyday challenges that you face in life.”